insilico/DepressionGeneModules/secondary_expression/readme.md

-Stranded pre-processing for gene exrepssion.
+Count data using stranded pre-processing for gene exrepssion.